mwangiKibui/aws-sdk-node.js-s3-graphql/index.md

 - Fetch the buckets from s3.

-- Map through the result in order to correspond with the schema output.
+- Map through the result in order to correspond with the schema.

 To test this:

 - Ensure that the development is still running.

-- Head over to Altair GraphQl Client, open a different tab, and enter the following query in the workspace:
+- Head over to Altair GraphQl Client, open a different tab, and paste the following query in the workspace:

 ```javascript
 query FetchBuckets{